golliher/dg-tickler-file/README.txt

 You may want to arrange for it to be easy to run this command.
 On my mac I launch it with quicksilver.
 On windows I setup a hot key such that control-alt-t launches it.

+=Tips=

+Rename (or copy) tickler-helper.py to use .pyw extension on windows to avoid console opening with the program.
+Same goes for daily_ticker.py

 =Requirements=

 This program requires parsedatetime and wxpython